brug-be/railsgirls_guide/materials/create_rails_app.md

 end
 {% endhighlight %}

 Now go check what the page looks like.

-Looks weird?!
+Does it look weird?!

 To fix this add the following code:

 {% highlight erb %}
 <ul class="list-group">